-Conservation Society
+© Blue Mountains Conservation Society

-• Criteria (x): ...
+- 1. Blue Mountains World Heritage listing criteria include the following: - Criteria (ix): ...Representative examples of the dynamic processes in its eucalyptdominated ecosystems cover the full range of interactions between eucalypts, understorey, fauna, environment and fire... - Criteria (x): ...
 The diverse plant communities and habitats support more than 400 vertebrate taxa (of which 40 are threatened), comprising some 52 mammal, 63 reptile, over 30 frog and about one third (265 species) of Australia's bird species ...

-Ecosystem interactions are recognised in each of the above listing criteria.
+Ecosystem interaction values are recognised in the above listing criteria.
 Any major disruption to any element, such as to birds and other animals, will impact on the whole and may ultimately be to the detriment of the sustainability of small to large parts of the World Heritage Property.